seng438-winter-2023/seng438-a1-group18/README.md

 Our justification for this plan is that it allows for multiple functionalities to be tested simultaneously, therefore, being efficient and effective.

 ## Pair 2 (Rumaisa and Iman):

+Our exploratory plan is to test the ATM by imitating various users accessing and using the system.
+We will conduct this test by doing random sequences to emulate the users; there will be no specific order.

+The function we will mainly focus on is the balance inquiry since this is the most important aspect that a user will be concerned with.

+The approach we will take is that we will test the functions until we are satisfied that they do not work properly, and we know exactly what is wrong with the functions.
+Once we are certain of the cause of the error, we will continue to make other transactions randomly.

+Our aim is to the test the ATM’s ability to keep up with the requests of different users while keeping track of their money correctly.
+We will start by testing all the given cards and their information to check that it accepts correct inputs while rejecting incorrect ones.
+Additionally, we will check the balance when we start to see if it matches the one given in the instructions.
+We will also check the balance after making changes through the deposit and withdrawal functions to make sure the numbers are in sync with the new changes.
+This will be done on both cards, and we will make sure we are getting the information for the correct card and that there are no obvious errors.

+Our justification for this plan is that it simulates the expectations of a real ATM and can allow us to find the errors users might encounter in a realistic manner.

 # Comparison of exploratory and manual functional testing